fluxninja/aperture/docs/content/concepts/scheduler/load-scheduler.md

 _AIAD Load Scheduler_ is a high-level [circuit](../advanced/circuit.md)
 component that uses the _Load Scheduler_ internally.

-This component has `signal`, `setpoint`, and `overload_confirmation` ports, and uses `overload_condition` to compare `signal` and `setpoint` to determine if the service is overloaded.
-The _AIAD Load Scheduler_ scheduler reduces the token rate linearly over time while in overload state.
+This component has `signal`, `setpoint`, and `overload_confirmation` ports.
+It uses `overload_condition` to compare `signal` and `setpoint` to determine if the service is overloaded. _AIAD Load Scheduler_ reduces the token rate linearly over time while in overload state.
 During recovery, it increases the token rate linearly until the system is not overloaded.

-### Range Driven Load Scheduler {#range-driven-load-scheduler}
+### Range-Driven Load Scheduler {#range-driven-load-scheduler}

 :::info Specification

-Range Driven Load Scheduler [Reference](../../reference/configuration/spec.md#range-driven-load-scheduler)
+Range-Driven Load Scheduler
+[Reference](../../reference/configuration/spec.md#range-driven-load-scheduler)

 :::

-Range Load Scheduler is a high-level [circuit](../advanced/circuit.md) component that uses the _Load Scheduler_ internally.
+_Range-Driven Load Scheduler_ is a high-level [circuit](../advanced/circuit.md)
+component that uses the _Load Scheduler_ internally.

 This component has `signal` and `overload_confirmation` ports.
 It uses the [polynomial range function](../../reference/configuration/spec#polynomial-range-function)